lnx1288/COA-all-in-one/contents/identity-management/Identity-management.md

 * __Role__: Specific set of operations associated with a user.
 A role includes a set of rights and privileges.

+#### Domains vs projects

+Traditionally, the resource mapping could be summed up by saying that _"a user has a role in a project"_.
+The user is typically an individual that is communicating with the cloud services, submitting requests to provision and destroy infrastructure.
+A role is an arbitrary bit of metadata that is used to influence that user’s authority and management within the environment.
+The project is a container used to group and isolate resources from one another.
+With the original mapping model, when the _admin_ role was applied to a user, the user would become a cloud administrator, rather than just a project administrator, as intended.

+With OpenStack project __domain__, the resource mapping can be summed up by saying that a _"domain is made up of users and projects, wherein users can have roles at the project and domain level"_.
+With this model, it is now possible to have an admin user for an entire domain, allowing that user to manage resources such as users and projects for that particular domain, but a user might also have a role applied just for a particular project, which behaves much like it did in the previous model.

 ### Keystone architecture

   * API endpoints typically listen on ports `5000` (for privileged calls) and